ryan-rushton/eslint-plugin-no-except/docs/rules/no-restricted-properties-except.md

 const { bar } = foo;
 ```

-### Options

-If there are any options, describe them here.
-Otherwise, delete this section.

 ## When Not To Use It

 If you don't need to restrict objects or properties with exceptions, then don't use this rule.